cloudmesh-community/book/chapters/msg/graphql.md

 restricting arguments can be of scalar type, enumeration type and others.

-Lets look at an example of a query where we only ask for first 3 repositories in cloudmesh community
+Let us look at an example of a query where we only ask for first 3 repositories in cloudmesh community

 ```graphql